Explorer's Guide to Wildemount: Critical Role

-Mighty Nein
+The Mighty Nein

-In January 2023, it was announced that the second campaign will receive an animated television adaptation for Amazon Prime Video titled Mighty Nein.
+In January 2023, it was announced that the second campaign will receive an animated television adaptation for Amazon Prime Video titled The Mighty Nein (2025).
 The series will be executive produced by Tasha Huo, Sam Riegel, Travis Willingham, Chris Prynoski, Shannon Prynoski, Antonio Canobbio and Ben Kalina; Metapigeon, Amazon Studios, and Titmouse will serve as the production companies.

 Tal'Dorei Campaign Setting

 In 2017, the Critical Role team and Green Ronin Publishing released a sourcebook about the continent of Tal'Dorei, one of the continents in the fictional world of Exandria and the primary setting of the first campaign of the web series.
 Critical Role: Tal'Dorei Campaign Setting was released using the Wizards of the Coast Open Game License and is not considered "official" Dungeons & Dragons material (unlike the Explorer's Guide to Wildemount, which was published by Wizards of the Coast and is considered "official" material).
 The book does include a brief description of Wildemount in a section on the distant regions of Exandria.